newjersey/legacy-nj-ai-assistant/docs/decisions/oss-tool-selection.md

 - understand it in and out, full visibility

 Cons:
-- This will take a looooooong time
+- This will take a long time
 - stripped down feature list
 - very iterative